luthfiampas/seafd/README.md

 Each library under an account also uses a unique `<IDENTIFIER>`, which becomes a lowercase subdirectory within the account's `libraries` folder (e.g., `/seafd/acc1/libraries/work`).

-> ⚠️ Use only lowercase letters and digits (a-z, 0-9) for all identifiers to ensure correct parsing.
+> ⚠️ Use only letters and digits (a-z, 0-9) for all identifiers to ensure correct parsing.

 | Variable                                                | Purpose                                             |
 | :------------------------------------------------------ | :-------------------------------------------------- |